ShaunCurtis/MD-To-HTML-Converter/MD/MD/Building a Database Application in Blazor - Part 6.md

 3. **CEC.Blazor.WASM.Client** - the WASM project
 4. **CEC.Blazor.WASM.Server** - the API server for the WASM project

-The majority of code is library code in CEC.Weather.
+The majority of code is library code in CEC.Blazor.

 ## Sample Project and Code

-The base code is here in the [CEC.Blazor GitHub Repository](https://github.com/ShaunCurtis/CEC.Weather).
+The base code is here in the [CEC.Blazor GitHub Repository](https://github.com/ShaunCurtis/CEC.Blazor).
-The completed code for this article is in [CEC.Weather GitHub Repository](https://github.com/ShaunCurtis/CEC.Weather).

 ## Overview of the Process